-The use of stages in nothing new, but what is revolutionary is the use of 3D photo-real worlds.
+The use of stages is nothing new, but what is revolutionary is the use of 3D photo-real worlds.
 Green screen and LED screen technology such as Lux Machina’s high-resolution 8K video backdrops will become common shooting practice in the industry.
-Yes, there will be people that hold out and say it will never be as good, just as we saw with the movement from silent to talkies and most recently from film to digital, but this technological advancement will mean that, in the not too distant future, film crews heading out to multiple locations with big basecamps taking up street space and having to deal with the limitations of a real world environment will be a rarer occurrence on a shooting schedule and one that will most likely be met with a groan from the crew who have got accustomed to all the benefits of a single place of work.
+Yes, there will be people that hold out and say it will never be as good - just as we saw with the movement from silent to talkies and most recently from film to digital.
+But this technological advancement will mean that, in the not too distant future, film crews heading out to multiple locations with big basecamps taking up street space and having to deal with the limitations of a real world environment, will be a rarer occurrence on a shooting schedule and one that will most likely be met with a groan from the crew who have got accustomed to all the benefits of a single place of work.

 Now the digital camera revolution took fifteen years, this is going to be a lot quicker…

 Pixar led the way matching storytellers with technologists to push one another to greater heights.
 But it was incredibly expensive.
 Today, a filmmaker can team with a game developer/VFX artist and build amazing worlds — this is quiet different from the process and pipeline for traditional CGI, and so much cheaper especially with the future of content library licensing or brand/product/tourism placements which I will get to in a moment.